Kerollmops/sdset/README.md

 Note that the `sdset` set operations does not need many allocations so it starts with a serious advantage.
 For more information you can see the benchmarks variance.

-`btree` are benchmarks that uses *two* or *three* `BTreeSet`s which contains runs of integers (see above), the `BTreeSet`s creations are not taken into account.
+`_btree` are benchmarks that uses *two* or *three* `BTreeSet`s which contains runs of integers (see above), the `BTreeSet`s creations are not taken into account.
 The set operations are done on these sets and the result is accumulated in a final `Vec`.

+`_hash` are benchmarks that uses *two* or *three* `HashSet`s which contains runs of integers (see above), the `HashSet`s creations are not taken into account.
+The set operations are done on these sets and the result is accumulated in a final `Vec`.

-The `vec` benchmarks are available for the union set operation only, it consist of a `Vec` which is populated with the elements of *two* or *three* slices (see above), sorted and deduplicated.
+The `_vec` benchmarks are available for the union set operation only, it consist of a `Vec` which is populated with the elements of *two* or *three* slices (see above), sorted and deduplicated.

 The `duo` and `multi` measurements are the implementations that are part of this crate, the first one can only do set operations on **two** sets and the second one can be used for any given number of sets.